aryad27/Flask-MongoDB-Project/README.md

 # Flask-MongoDB-Project
-My first full stack project
+My first full stack project.

 To run the project.
 create and activate virtual enviornment